If you are one of those people who can’t leave their laptops behind, we feel you.

 Are The Rules The Same All Over The World?

-But most airlines still recommend keeping your laptop in your carry-on bag for safety and convenience.
+But most airlines still recommend keeping your laptop in your carry-on bag for safety.
 It’s worth noting that there are strict regulations surrounding spare lithium batteries for laptops.
+They are not allowed in checked bags.
+They must be in a carry-on at all times.

 Is It Safe?
 What Can Happen?